azkaban/azkaban/README.md

 Documentation
 -------------

-For Azkaban documentation, please go to [Azkaban Project Site](http://azkaban.github.io)
+For Azkaban documentation, please go to [Azkaban Project Site](http://azkaban.github.io).
+The source code for the documentation is in the [gh-pages branch](https://github.com/azkaban/azkaban/tree/gh-pages).

 For help, please visit the Azkaban Google Group: [Azkaban Group](https://groups.google.com/forum/?fromgroups#!forum/azkaban-dev)